Eye Exam Q&A

 - Is payment required at the time of service?

-- How long should I expect to be there?
+- How long should I anticipate being at the appointment?

-- Given my age, eye condition and other risk factors, how often should I have my eyes examined?
+- Considering my age, eye condition, and other risk factors, how frequently should I schedule eye exams?

-- At what age should I start to schedule my children for regular eye exams?
+- At what age should I start bringing my children in for regular eye exams?

-- What lens designs and options are a good fit for me?
+- What lens designs and options would be suitable for my specific needs?

-- Do all sunglasses protect my eyes from UV rays?
+- Do all sunglasses offer adequate protection against UV rays?

-- What are photochromic lenses and are they a good option for me?
+- What are photochromic lenses, and would they be a good choice for me?

 Things To Remember

-- A list of all medications, vitamins and other supplements you are taking
+- A comprehensive list of all medications, vitamins, and other supplements you are currently taking

 Eye Emergencies in The Woodlands